Tamron 16-30mm f/2.8 G2 on Sony a1: Real-World Ultra-Wide Review

 Price and Final Thoughts

-At $929, it’s not the cheapest wide-angle zoom for Sony E-Mount, but for what it delivers—sharpness, speed, and portability—it’s hard to beat.
+At $929, (at the time of this blog) it’s not the cheapest wide-angle zoom for Sony E-Mount, but for what it delivers—sharpness, speed, and portability—it’s hard to beat.
 If you already own the 17-28mm and shoot a lot with the Sony a1, this upgrade makes sense for the better autofocus, improved handling, and wider range.
 If you’re buying your first ultra-wide for the a1, skip the old version and get this one.

 The Tamron 16-30mm F2.8 G2 feels like a lens designed for shooters who want pro-level results without carrying extra weight.
 On the Sony a1, it delivers the kind of image quality and responsiveness that lets the camera perform at its best.
 For me, it’s an easy choice to pair it with the Tamron 28-75mm G2 and 70-180mm G2 to complete a fast-aperture travel kit that covers everything from ultra-wide to telephoto without compromise.
 Or if you are like me, you can skip those two and jump straight to the Tamron 35-150!